 Suppose your marketing budget gets approved.
 How would you break it down?
 Fill in the gaps of your SWOT diagram.
 For every item listed, have a tactic.
 Are your services your strength?
 Build your fan base with a blog.
 Is low web traffic or poor quality leads a weakness?
 Consider a PPC digital advertising campaign.
 Did you get a lot of sales lead “opportunities” but have no idea if they turned into customers?
 Invest in your analytics, set up monthly meetings with sales teams, and improve your buyer journey from the call-to-action (CTA) to the lead form.
 Is your website outdated or light on content?
 This could definitely be a threat to your ability to attract and convert your desired target audience.
 Once you break down tactics, you have the ingredients to motivate your team to accomplish some exciting marketing projects in the next year.

 Use these marketing tips to create a simple marketing plan.
 If you use these use these 5 steps to create a marketing plan, or at least to get you started toward creating one, you take a big chunk out of the work left to do, and the anxiety you’ve been feeling by worrying about it.

 Marketing Strategy Planning Series

 This is the second article in our 2019 marketing strategy series.
-In upcoming posts, we will touch on topics including goal setting, measuring success, defining core messages, and more.
-Check back on Life Lessons to get your marketing tips for the coming year.
+Other posts in the series touch on topics including goal setting, measuring success, defining core messages, and more.
+Check back on Life Lessons to get your marketing tips for this year.